dscpe/dscpe.github.io/about.md

 #### How is the DSCPE program structured?

 The DSCPE is composed of three components occuring over twelve weeks:
-* Program Orientation + Collaboration and Leadership (online live sessions)
+* Live Sessions: Orientation, Check-ins, and Instructor Lectures/Panel Discussions (Weekly)

+* Online DSCPE Modules (self-paced on Canvas):
-* Research Data Sharing and Management (remote self-paced learning)
+  * Research Data Sharing and Management Topics
+  * AI Tools for Library Research

-* Capstone (50 hours, virtual)
+* Capstone Project: 50 hours, virtual
   * Matched with data services librarians and/or data services team
   * Site orientation to identify learning components included in projects
+  * Virtual capstone presentation at the end of the program

-* Estimated time spent on DSCPE is 8hrs/wk
+* Estimated time spent on DSCPE is 8 hrs/wk

 <br>